wp-plugins/mobile-client-detection-plugin/readme.txt

 1. checking for existance of wrapped template files.
 2. attempt to overload the wrapped template paths.

-Hint: Currently the wrapped paths get shown - but not loaded yet.
+Hint: Currently the arrays get shown in debug output - but not loaded yet...

 == Screenshots ==